root-project/jsroot/docs/JSROOT.md

 ## Installing JSROOT

-In most practical cases it is not necessary to install JSROOT on the local computer - it can be used directly from project web sites <https://root.cern/js/> and <http://jsroot.gsi.de/>.
-Developers repository for JSROOT code situated on <https://github.com/linev/jsroot/>.
+In most practical cases it is not necessary to install JSROOT - it can be used directly from project web sites <https://root.cern/js/> and <http://jsroot.gsi.de/>.

-In rare cases one need to install JSROOT on separate web server - for such case one could use provided packages from <https://github.com/linev/jsroot/releases>.
+When required, there are following alternatives to install JSROOT on other web servers:

+   - download and unpack [provided](https://github.com/linev/jsroot/releases) packages (recommended)
+   - use [bower](https://bower.io/) package manager and invoke `bower install jsroot`
+   - clone master branch from [repository](https://github.com/linev/jsroot/)

 One could use JSROOT directly from local file system.
-If source code was unpacked in `/home/user/jsroot/` subfolder, one could just open it in browser with <file:///home/user/jsroot/index.htm> address.
+If source code was unpacked/checked-out in `/home/user/jsroot/` subfolder, one could just open it in browser with <file:///home/user/jsroot/index.htm> address.

 ## Drawing objects in JSROOT